Table of content

 Note that improvisation is a never-ending process as the app has to be tuned to suit the dynamics that drive user behaviors.

-While social media apps generally target overlapping demographics, each appeal with their unique value proposition and use cases.
+While social media apps generally target overlapping demographics, each appeals with its unique value proposition and use cases.
 For example, TikTok’s fan-based are keen on fun videos, while Instagram is huge with lifestyle influencers.

 Despite the differences, some features are mandatory in any social media app.